mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      A user cannot change their message once they have submitted it -- and remember that the report will have already been sent to the body responsible.
+      A user cannot change their message once they have submitted it &mdash; and remember that the report will have already been sent to the body responsible.
     </p>